-National Heroes Day is Monday, June 18th and this year, we’re celebrating a diverse group of people who paved the way for the Bermudians of today.
-Let us take time to appreciate their endeavors and successes and where we are now because of them.
+National Heroes Day is Monday, June 15th.
+Take this time to appreciate their endeavors and successes of our national heroes and where we are now because of them.

 Dame Lois Browne-Evans, DBE, JP, LLB (1927-2007)

 Dame Lois Browne-Evans was named Bermuda’s first ever National Hero in 2008 for her lifelong work in Bermuda’s government, advocating for a more equitable society.
 She was Bermuda’s first female lawyer, the first female Attorney General, the first black woman elected to Parliament and the first female Opposition Leader in both Bermuda and in the Commonwealth.